splynx/docs/files/en/configuration/tools/openvpn/openvpn.md

 ![step1](step1.png)

-By clicking on "Generate certificates" OpenVPN server certificates will be generated and you will be able use it.
+By clicking on ``Generate certificates`` OpenVPN server certificates will be generated and you will be able to use it.

 ![generate](generate_certs.png)

-The following parameters need have to be specified here:
+The following parameters need to be specified:

-**Country** - This field contains the 2-character ISO format country code.
+**Country** - there is the 2-character ISO format country code in this field.
 For example, GB is the valid country code for Great Britain, and US is the valid code for the United States.
-To locate a specific country code, you may take a look at the following page [Country Codes](https://www.nationsonline.org/oneworld/country_code_list.htm);
+To locate a specific country code, visit [Country Codes](https://www.nationsonline.org/oneworld/country_code_list.htm);

-**State/province** - U.S. and Canadian customers must enter a State or Province name.
+**Province/state** - U.S. and Canadian customers need to enter a State or Province name.
 Do not abbreviate.
 In the United States, if your organization is incorporated, for instance, in the state of Delaware, but is operating within California, use California;

-**City/Locality** - Mandatory field usually denotes the city in which the organization is located.
+**City/Locality** - Mandatory field, usually denotes the city in which the organization is located.
 Do not use abbreviations.
 For example, spell "Saint Louis", instead of "St. Louis".
 If the organization is registered only locally, for example, its business license is registered with the City Clerk; the Locality/City field must contain the name of the city where it is registered.
-International customers must enter either a City/Locality or a State/Province field;
+International customers need to enter either a City/Locality or a State/Province field;

-**Organization** - The Organization Name (corporation, limited partnership, university, or government agency) must be registered with some authority at the national, state, or city level.
+**Organization** - The Organization Name (corporation, limited partnership, university, or government agency) need to be registered with some authority at the national, state, or city level.
 Use the legal name under which your organization is registered.
 Do not abbreviate or use any of these symbols: ! @ # $ % ^ * ( ) ~ ? > < / ;

-**Email** - email address of organization;
+**Email** - email address of the organization;

-**Organization Unit** - Mandatory field to differentiate between divisions within an organization, for example, "Electronic Commerce Pilot" or "Human Resources".
+**Organization Unit (OU)** - Mandatory field to differentiate between divisions within an organization, for example, "Electronic Commerce Pilot" or "Human Resources".
 If your organization is doing business as (DBA) a trade name, you may specify the trade or DBA name in this field.

 Source: https://knowledge.digicert.com/solution/SO16317.html

-After specifying the needed parameters here click on "Generate" and wait:
+After specifying the needed parameters, click on ``Generate`` and wait:

 ![generate done](generate_done.png)

-Now the OpenVPN server has to be configured and enabled:
+Now the OpenVPN server needs to be configured and enabled:

 ![ready for config](ready_for_config.png)

 ![configuration](config.png)

-The port, mode(TCP or UDP), network, cipher, auth(hash function SHA1 or MD5) and authentication method can be configured here.
+The port, mode (TCP or UDP), network, cipher, auth (hash function SHA1 or MD5) and authentication method can be configured here.

 Once the server is configured, let's add a client.

 ![add client](add_client.png)

 Specify the connection name, IP and routes if needed.
-By clicking on the "?" next to *Routes* a list with the syntax of routes will appear:
+You can also write a comment.
+By clicking on the "i" (info) next to *Routes*, a list with the syntax of routes will appear:

 ![routes guide](routes_guide.png)

-Once the client connection is created, let's download credentials:
+Once the client connection is created, let's download credentials (_Download config_):

 ![download zip](client.png)

-With this action a "zip" archive will be downloaded with following files:
+After this, a "zip" archive will be downloaded with the following files:

 ![downloaded files](downloaded_files.png)